Measurements of CO redshifts with Z-Spec for lensed submillimeter galaxies discovered in the H-ATLAS survey: INTRODUCTION

 To understand the nature of these galaxies, in particular whether they represent a previously undiscovered population of intrinsically bright sources \citep[e.g., ][]{devriendt10} or are relatively normal starburst galaxies lensed by foreground structures \citep[e.g., ][]{negrello07}, requires both complementary data at other wavelengths and measurements of their redshifts.
 However, measuring spectroscopic redshifts for these sources is challenging: their positional accuracy from submm/mm imaging is often poor due to diffraction limitations at these long wavelengths, and they tend to be highly extincted by dust, making spectroscopic measurements from optical ground-based telescopes difficult \citep[e.g., ][]{chapman05}.
-Photometric redshifts obtained using submm bands are very useful for estimating the high redshift nature of such sources, but suffer from errors due to the degeneracy between the dust temperature and the redshift, which limit their precision to $\Delta z \approx 0.3$ \citep{Aretxaga07,Hughes02}.
+The positional uncertainty can be overcome by finding optical/infrared counterparts, or by deep interferometric observations at radio and millimeter wavelengths \citep[e.g., ][]{dannerbauer2002}.
+This not only requires large observing campaigns, but can also introduce selection effects in determining the properties of the SMG population.
+In particular, the combination of preselection criteria can affect the derived redshift distribution \citep[e.g., ][]{chapman05, lindner2011,Younger2009,Younger2007}, and the need for optical spectroscopy biases against lensed systems for which the optical redshift will correspond to the foreground galaxy.
+Photometric redshifts obtained using submm bands are very useful for estimating the high redshift nature of the submm sources, but suffer from errors due to the degeneracy between the dust temperature and the redshift, which limit their precision to $\Delta z \approx 0.3$ \citep{Aretxaga07,Hughes02}.
 When the photometric redshift estimates involve SED template fitting, errors can also arise from our limited knowledge of the intrinsic SMG SED from FIR to radio, and its evolution with redshift.
-Combined with multi-wavelength data, training sets of spectroscopic redshifts may prove useful for reducing these errors for application to the large photometric datasets from ongoing and future surveys.
+Direct spectroscopic redshift determination at submm wavelengths allows us to avoid such problems and study SMGs over a wide range of redshifts.
+Combined with multi-wavelength data, training sets of spectroscopic redshifts may also prove useful for reducing these errors for application to the large photometric datasets from ongoing and future surveys.